 We live day-by-day as hope-filled people.
-We have a totally different approach to the future from the humanist who hasn't really even thought things through far enough to know he's a humanist.
+We have a totally different approach to the future than the humanist who hasn't really even thought things through far enough to know he's a humanist.
 Hope is part of our inheritance.

 Light the Darkness!